michaengeser/pep_WP4_beh-fMRI/README.md

 Download and installation should take <30 min. on a "normal" computer.

+The code is mostly written in Matlab (R2022a) on Windows 11.
+Installation on other operating systems might need minor adjustments.

-Additionally install the following software dependencies Psychtoolbox (3.0.19) for the experiment code
+Additionally install the following software dependencies:
+Psychtoolbox (3.0.19) for the experiment code
 SPM12 for fMRI analysis